zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax06.md

           any CNAME).
        3. Disregard any A record with 127.0.0.1 or AAAA with ::1.
-       4. If all MX have been processed and neither A or AAAA record was returned for any mail exchange then output *[RNAME_MAIL_DOMAIN_INVALID]*.
+       4. If all MX have been processed and neither A or AAAA record was returned for any mail exchange, then output *[RNAME_MAIL_DOMAIN_INVALID]*.
    14. If no *[RNAME_MAIL_DOMAIN_INVALID]* has been outputted, then output *[RNAME_RFC822_VALID]* for that RNAME.